front-end-materials/local-storage/js-local-storage-form/README.md

 You can [view this page here](https://front-end-materials.github.io/local-storage/js-local-storage-form/).

-This exercise uses JavaScript and localstorage to retain some data between sessions, so the data remains stored in the browser after users close the browser window.
+This demo uses JavaScript and localstorage to retain some data between sessions, so the data remains stored in the browser after users close the browser window.

 ## Security warning in the error console

-You need to run the file on GitHub pages or from a local server (e.g. with Node installed [`node http-server`](https://www.npmjs.com/package/http-server)) it will work as expected.
+You need to *run the file on GitHub pages* or from a *local server* (e.g. with Node installed [`node http-server`](https://www.npmjs.com/package/http-server)) it will work as expected.

 ## References